 Under extenuating circumstances, applicants who do not meet the above criteria may be considered for admission by the administrator responsible for admissions.

-Students who do not meet the required admission guidelines may apply as a non-high school graduate.
+A student who does not meet the required admission guidelines may apply as a non-high school graduate.
 See related section below.

 Non-High School Graduates